Graduate Degrees in Computer Science and Engineering:

 The doctoral degree is conferred in recognition of marked ability and scholarship in some relatively broad field of knowledge.
 A part of the work consists of regularly scheduled graduate courses of instruction in the chosen field and in such cognate subjects as may be required by the committee.
 In addition, the student must pursue independent investigation in a subdivision of the selected field and must present the result of the investigation in the form of a dissertation.

 A student becomes an applicant for the doctorate when admitted to the Horace H. Rackham School of Graduate Studies and accepted in a field of specialization.
-Candidacy is achieved when the student demonstrates competence in her/his broad field of knowledge through completion of a prescribed set of courses and passing a comprehensive examination.
+Candidacy is achieved when the student demonstrates competence in their broad field of knowledge through completion of a prescribed set of courses and passing a comprehensive examination.

 Requirements regarding foreign language and non-technical courses are left to individual departments or programs and to the Graduate School.
 A prospective doctoral student should consult the program advisor regarding specific details.